 Trends in technology, policy and markets are likely to have more of an impact on the portfolio over this timeframe.
 Under both orderly and disorderly transition scenarios, there may be significant opportunities for holdings that are directly helping to drive the decarbonisation of the economy.
-However, in the disorderly scenario this is likely to be more volatile across different regions and sectors.
-Key enablers of decarbonisation in the portfolio and companies showing other forms of strategic leadership should benefit.
+However, in the disorderly scenario, this is likely to be more volatile across different regions and sectors.
+Companies in the portfolio showing strategic leadership in their climate targets and disclosures such as Illumina and Edwards Lifesciences should benefit.
 They may avoid regulatory penalties, gain access to technology and reinforce their brands.

 Conversely, both orderly and disorderly scenarios may increase transitional risks for companies with more highly carbon intensive products, processes or supply chains.
 Although the timing will vary in different markets, such companies may face higher costs or risk customer loss as emissions regulations tighten and social perspectives shift.
+In 2023 we engaged with holdings such as Moderna, Alk-Abello and Ambu. to understand more about their plans to address these risks.

 Under the hothouse world scenario, the risks and opportunities described above are less likely to accrue over the short term.
-For high emitters there may even be financial advantages to delaying plans to reduce emissions or diversify business models.
+For high emitters, there may even be financial advantages to delaying plans to reduce emissions or diversify business models.
+However, the portfolio has limited exposure to companies in this position.